katenorquay/personal-blog/src/blog/how-to-stop-hating-your-job/index.md

 ---
-title: "How To Love Your Job (Even When You Hate It)"
+title: "How to Stop Hating Your Job"
 description: "How to start changing your negative thought patterns"
 date: "2018-09-16"
-image: './how-to-love-your-job.png'
+image: './how-to-stop-hating-your-job.png'
-slug: "how-to-love-your-job"
+slug: "how-to-stop-hating-your-job"
 ---

 Many of us want to quit our 9 to 5.
 We hate our office because it has no windows, or we hate our grumpy manager, or we hate a stress inducing project.
 We spend 40 hours a week at this place, and we resent it.
 We dream of a future where the work is more interesting, challenging and better paid.
 Because that would make us happy.